Premarket: Stocks drop; Wells Fargo penalty; Powell era begins

 1. Seeing red: Investors around the world are (still) hitting the sell button.

 Major indexes in Europe and Asia gave up ground on Monday as inflation fears continued to batter stocks.
-Japan's Nikki dropped 2.6% to lead regional markets lower, while Europe opened with losses around 1%.
+Japan's Nikki dropped 2.6% to lead regional markets lower, while European indexes were down by 1% to 2%.

+U.S. stock futures indicate there will be more selling in New York.
+The Dow Jones industrial average was off by more than 1% before the opening bell.

 Investors are concerned about Friday's robust January jobs report, which showed a big increase in U.S. wages.
 That has stoked concerns about rising inflation, higher interest rates and lower corporate profits.